ma-laforge/MDDatasets.jl/README.md

 More advanced usage examples can be found in the [sample directory](https://github.com/ma-laforge/SignalProcessing.jl/tree/master/sample) of the [SignalProcessing.jl module](https://github.com/ma-laforge/SignalProcessing.jl).

 <a name="SampleUsage_DataHR"></a>
-## Sample Usage: Constructing a Hyper-Rectangular Dataset:
+## Usage: Constructing A Hyper-Rectangular Dataset

 Assuming input data can be generated using the following: